sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ## Using Docker post-workshop

-- You can find instructions for installing Docker Desktop on your operating system in the Docker documentation: <https://docs.docker.com/get-docker/>.
+- You can find instructions for installing Docker Desktop on your operating system in the Docker documentation at this link: <https://docs.docker.com/get-docker/>.
 - You can find full documentation for using Docker Desktop at this link: <https://docs.docker.com/desktop/use-desktop/>.

 ### Obtain the Docker image